iauns/cpm/README.rst

 If you are just using pre-existing CPM modules and aren't interested in building modules feel free to skip this section.
-But, if you are interested in building CPM modules then please read on.
-When building modules for others to use there are some basic guidelines that you should follow.
-Most are listed below.
+But, if you are interested in building CPM modules then please read on as some guidelines and requirements are listed below.

 CMakeLists.txt Entry
 --------------------